MA Economic History

 Our courses range from the early modern period to the present day and cover wide geographical areas including Britain, Europe, North America, the Caribbean, and China.
 Many of our options examine themes in international economic history and analyse the causes and consequences of globalisation.

-You will also choose from a wide range of option courses outside your primary subject.
+You will also choose courses in Economics and a range of option courses outside your primary subjects.

 Year 2 history courses will give you the opportunity to broaden your geographical focus beyond Britain and Europe and will introduce you to more advanced conceptual and theoretical approaches.